bibek22/blog/content/programming/intro-to-python.md

 ### Variables

-Variables is essentially a name you can give to the data so we can refer to it conviniently.
-Variables in python are:
+Variable is essentially a reference to some data.
+Variables are ways to give names to useful data so we can refer to it conviniently.

-1. implicitly declared
-2. dynamically typed

 ```python3
 a = 5  # variable declaration and assignment